UMR-CNRM/vortex/sphinx/tutorial/fetch.rst

 Running the script through an algo component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The VORTEX library provides a collection of classes that define how to
+The *vortex* library provides a collection of classes that define how to
 run specific programs.
 These classes are referred to as *algorithmic components*.

 Algorithmic components classes are instanciated using the
-``vortex.algo`` function:
+:py:func:`vortex.task` function:

 .. code:: python

-    algo = vtx.algo(
+    task = vtx.task(
         interpreter="python",
         engine="exec",
     )